A life-enhancing sojourn

 you know how to assert.

-In the commercialized, incorporated world of fictions, silence is often taken as consent, or agreement is presumed.
-So unless one speaks, stands, and acts from a place of inner-standing and self-agency, those rights may go unused, unrecognized, and presumed waived or non-existent.
+In the commercialized, incorporated world of fictions, silence is often taken as consent, or else agreement is presumed.
+So unless one speaks, stands, and acts from a place of inner-standing and self-agency, those liberties may go unused, unrecognized, and presumed waived or non-existent.

-Renewing the mind, aligning with truth, reclaiming the private, and knowing that a living, sentient, moral wo/man under natural law and equity is itself the wellspring of all true rights.
-This is the basis for the journey.
+Renewing the mind, aligning with truth, reclaiming the private, and knowing that a living, sentient, moral wo/man under natural law and equity is itself the wellspring of all true freedom.
+This is the basis for the journey being offered here.

 When we embody knowledge with honor and operate from truth with good faith, we attune to a deeper jurisdiction aligned with natural and spiritual laws — where UNAs quietly exist within the system, yet beyond it.